Novak Djokovic update on ATP Finals participation given after withdrawal speculation

 The 24-time grand slam champion has qualified for the ATP Finals for an 18th time, equalling Roger Federer’s all-time record.
 However, he did not play in last year’s ATP Finals despite qualifying, citing an injury.

-The seven-time ATP Finals champion, who last won the tournament in 2023, has not played on the ATP Tour since his defeat to Valentin Vacherot in the Shanghai Masters semi-finals but faces Alejandro Tabilo in his opening match in Athens on Tuesday.

-Djokovic participation in the ATP Finals leaves just one qualification spot.
+If Djokovic plays in the ATP Finals it will leave just one more qualification spot.
 Felix Auger-Aliassime currently holds the final position after reaching the final of the Paris Masters, but Italy’s Lorenzo Musetti can overtake him if he wins the ATP 250 in Athens this week.

 Join our commenting forum